 Get paid to write?
 Yes, please.

 A couple weeks later, I got hired on as one of his staff editors.
-I managed the calendar section, I wrote cover stories & features, and I was given a weekly full-page column -- Boy About Town.
+I managed the calendar section, I wrote cover stories and features, and I was given a weekly full-page column -- Boy About Town.
 It was a cross between Michael Musto's La Dolce Musto and the journal entries in Henry Rollins' Get in the Van.
+It even won a few awards.

 Once I started writing for the Weekly, my 'zine went from a quarterly to a bi-annual, to an annual.
 That said, I haven't published an issue since '98, but I'm always flirting with the idea of bringing it back for one last issue.
 Maybe once paper costs ease up.

-After the Weekly, I wrote for a few more newspapers and magazines before I got my first web about a year before the the great dot.com crash of '99 at a website called Synge.com.
+After the Weekly, I wrote for a few more newspapers and magazines before I got my first legit online gig about a year before the the great dot.com crash of '99 at a website called Synge.com.
 (I wrote a cover story in the OC Weekly about the experience -- scroll down on my features page.)

 Send a note